mertdogan12/osu-replay-parser/README.md

 # osu-replay-converter
-Converts a Replay file (.ors) to an Videofile
+Converts an osu replay file (.ors) to a Videofile